stroiman/neovim-config/README.md

 ## Installation

-Run the default make target in the root.
+Git clone this to `$HOME/.config.nvim` and run the default make target in the root.
+Alternatively, clone to another folder in `$HOME/.config`; see below.

 ```sh
 > make